 Client browser requirements

 *IE11 is supported but not recommended.
-For a great user experience use EDGE or another modern browser.
+For a great user experience use a modern browser.

 To get an overview about the supported linux distributions and how to install docker, follow the official installation instructions: https://docs.docker.com/install/

 curl -L --fail https://github.com/docker/compose/releases/download/1.26.0/run.sh > /usr/local/bin/docker-compose && \ chmod +x /usr/local/bin/docker-compose && \ docker-compose --version